 Dermatologist Dr. Beth Goldstein shares what sun protection products to use and when

-Katie Couric Media: Why is it still so important to wear sunscreen in the winter?
+Katie Couric Media: Why is it still so important to wear sunscreen year-round?

 Dr. Goldstein: Most people know they’re at risk of sunburn and skin damage in bright sunshine and warm weather, but they don’t always realize that harmful UVA (ultraviolet) rays are present all year long.
 Although UVA rays don’t cause sunburns nearly at the rate of UVB rays, they’re potentially even more dangerous, because they penetrate more deeply into the skin, which may result in skin cancer, damaged collagen, wrinkles, and the irregular pigmentation we see as brown spots.
 Over time, UVA rays cause cumulative damage to the skin.